XuJiandong/ckb-lua/docs/dylib.md

 ### `lua_run_code`

-The actual evaluation of Lua code can be initiated by calling`lua_run_code`.
+The actual evaluation of Lua code can be initiated by calling `lua_run_code`.
 Both Lua source code and binary code are acceptable to `lua_run_code`.
 Evaluating binary code can be less resource-hungry both in terms of the cycles needed to run the code and the storage space required to store the code.
 It takes four arguments.
 The first one `l` is the opaque pointer returned from `lua_create_instance`, the second one `code` is a pointer which points to the code buffer, which can be either Lua source code or Lua bytecode.
 The third one `code_size` is the size of the `code` buffer.
 The last one `name` is the name of the Lua program.
 This may be helpful in debugging.
+The lua script may early return control to the host program by calling `ckb.yield(code)`.
+In this case, the return code of this function is the parameter `code`.
+If no `ckb.yield` is called, 0 will be returned if lua script is executed successfully, otherwise a negative number will be returned.
+Lua script should pass non-negative number to `ckb.yield` in order to distinguish lua interpreter error and delibrately set return code.

 ### `lua_close_instance`